Chapter 5

 Advantages of a partnership

-It’s easy to set up as a partnership, though it’s recommended you have an official letter that sets out the agreement between partners.
-Tax is simple too.
-You just declare your share of business income on your personal tax return or complete a partnership tax return form available from the ATO.
+It’s easy to set up as a partnership, although you should have an official letter that sets out the agreement between partners.
+Your tax obligations are simple, too: you just declare your share of business income on your personal tax return or complete a partnership tax return form available from the Australian Taxation Office (ATO).

 Disadvantages of a partnership